dudushy/minecraft-server/README.md

         _Now you should have a lot of files and folders._

 7. Edit `server.properties`.
-    - Usually, when change those:
+    - Usually, we change those:

         `gamemode=` survival/creative/adventure/spectator